Hydroponics: History

 Despite initial successes, however, Gericke realized that the time was not yet ripe for the general technical application and commercial use of hydroponics for producing crops.
 He also wanted to make sure all aspects of hydroponic cultivation were researched and tested before making any of the specifics available to the public.
 Reports of Gericke's work and his claims that hydroponics would revolutionize plant agriculture prompted a huge number of requests for further information.
 Gericke had been denied use of the university's greenhouses for his experiments due to the administration's skepticism, and when the university tried to compel him to release his preliminary nutrient recipes developed at home, he requested greenhouse space and time to improve them using appropriate research facilities.
 While he was eventually provided greenhouse space, the university assigned Hoagland and Arnon to re-evaluate Gericke's claims and show his formula held no benefit over soil grown plant yields, a view held by Hoagland.
 Because of these irreconcilable conflicts, Gericke left his academic position in 1937 in a climate that was politically unfavorable and continued his research independently in his greenhouse.
 In 1940, Gericke, whose work is considered to be the basis for all forms of hydroponic growing, published the book, Complete Guide to Soilless Gardening.
-Therein, for the first time, he published his basic formula involving the macro- and micronutrient salts for hydroponically-grown plants.
+Therein, for the first time, he published his basic formulas involving the macro- and micronutrient salts for hydroponically grown plants.

 As a result of research of Gericke's claims by order of the Director of the California Agricultural Experiment Station of the University of California, Claude Hutchison, Dennis Hoagland and Daniel Arnon wrote a classic 1938 agricultural bulletin, The Water Culture Method for Growing Plants Without Soil, one of the most important works on solution culture ever, which made the claim that hydroponic crop yields were no better than crop yields obtained with good-quality soils.
 Ultimately, crop yields would be limited by factors other than mineral nutrients, especially light and aeration of the culture medium.
 However, in the introduction to his landmark book on soilless cultivation, published two years later, Gericke pointed out that the results published by Hoagland and Arnon in comparing the yields of experimental plants in sand, soil and solution cultures, were based on several systemic errors ("...these experimenters have made the mistake of limiting the productive capacity of hydroponics to that of soil.
-Comparison can be only by growing as great a number of plants in each case as the fertility of the culture medium can support").
+Comparison can be only by growing as great a number of plants in each case as the fertility of the culture medium can support.").